 We will work together to determine which exam is best for your particular skill set.
 Do you excel at thinking outside the box?
 Are time limitations a problem for you?
 For those students who don’t know which exam they want to pursue, we offer a summer program that is an efficient, cost-effective way to truly determine which test is the best fit.
 We encourage you to visit our High School Summer Programs page to learn more about what the program offers, how it works, et cetera.

-While all students obviously start from different points, the average SAT score increase for our students in the Class of 2016 was 320 points, and for the ACT, 4 points.
+While all students obviously start from different points, the average SAT score increase for our students last year was 230 points, and for the ACT, 5 points.
 Subject test improvement varied by subject.

 Many students begin prepping for the SAT/ACT as early as the summer before their junior year, while others put it off until fall of their senior year.
 Whether you fall in the first or last group (or somewhere in between), the important thing is that you wait until you have taken the necessary high school courses (particularly math) and leave yourself enough time to take the exam more than once.